reactorlabs/rir/README.md

     bin/R

 This loads a normal R environment with RIR replacing the R bytecode compiler and interpreter.
-If you want to automatically compile functions when they are executed use

-    R_ENABLE_JIT=2 bin/R
+## Are we fast?

-Functions compiled to RIR can be inspected using `rir.disassemble`.
+Check out our [performance dashboard](https://speed.r-vm.net) to see how we compare to GNU R and FastR in terms of performance.

 ## Hacking

 To make changes to this repository please open a pull request.
-Ask somebody to review your changes and make sure travis is green.
+Ask somebody to review your changes and make sure ci is green.

 Caveat: we use submodules.
 If you are in the habit of blindly `git commit .` you are up for surprises.
 Please make sure that you do not by accident commit an updated submodule reference for external/custom-r.